Frequently Asked Questions

 What training do RSSAs have?

-The National Association of Registered Social Security Analysts trains RSSAs using an online self-study program consisting of five module courses, chapter review questions and module exams.
+The National Association of Registered Social Security Analysts (NARSSA.org) provides an eLearning program for advisors and accountants who are seeking expertise in Social Security rules and strategies.
+After passing the national (proctored) exam, an advisor is then credentialed as an RSSA.
+The online self-study program consists of five module courses, software training, module exams and more.
 All five courses qualify for continuing professional education and must be passed to be eligible to sit for the RSSA competency exam.
 The curriculum is described in further detail here: https://www.narssa.org/